 Synchronic emergence appeals to a hierarchy of different levels of objects and properties.
 Biological properties, for example, can be said to occur at a higher level than chemical properties, which in turn occur at a higher level than physical properties.
 But this hierarchy poses a potentially fatal problem for synchronic emergence, via what is known as the exclusion argument, brought to prominence by the Korean-American philosopher Jaegwon Kim.

 Suppose you hold, as most synchronic emergentists do, that when an event occurs at a level above the most fundamental, there is always a set of events lower down that fixes the simultaneous higher-order event.
 Recall our laughing baby, an event that lies above the level of fundamental physics.
 Although the chortling can’t be reduced to physical processes, there are fundamental physical states and structures that fix the biological and psychological states; so whenever exactly similar physical processes and structures are present, a baby laughs.
 If you also believe that everything that happens in the world goes on at the level of fundamental physics, then it follows that any causation that seems to occur at the higher level is redundant.
-The baby’s laugh does not cause the mother to smile, because her smile is wholly dependent for its existence upon a very complicated set of fundamental objects, processes and structures.
+The baby’s laugh does not cause the father to smile, because her smile is wholly dependent for its existence upon a very complicated set of fundamental objects, processes and structures.
 Nor does the laugh cause anything physical, because the domain of the physical is causally self-contained.
 (If you reject this view about the causal primacy of the physical, by the way, you are already an emergentist.)

 Note how devastating this objection is to synchronic emergence.
 It turns all chemical, biological, psychological and other properties that don’t belong to fundamental physics into mere epiphenomena – features of the world that play no causal role in how the world develops.
 However, by switching to diachronic emergence, we can avoid the exclusion problem.
 Diachronic emergence asks a different question: what processes over time have led to the emergent feature appearing?